2022 California Proposition 1: Voting

 Voting on Proposition 1 coincided with all other elections in California on November 8, 2022, with polls open from 7:00 am to 8:00 pm PST (UTC−8).
 All active registered voters in California were mailed a ballot ahead of the election, which began no later than October 10.
-For a ballot to be considered valid, it had be returned and postmarked on or before November 8 and received by November 15.
+For a ballot to be considered valid, it had to be returned and postmarked on or before November 8 and received by November 15.
 The ballot could also have been delivered in-person at a ballot drop box, polling place, or county elections office by 8:00 pm on November 8.
 Throughout California, there was at least one ballot drop box for every 15,000 registered voters.
 Voters had the ability to track their ballots' status to ensure that they were received and counted.

 The deadline for eligible voters to register online or by mail was 15 days before the election – October 24.
 Eligible voters who registered after the October 24 deadline had to do so at a county elections office, polling place, or vote center to cast their vote in the election, but had until 8:00 pm on November 8 to do so.
 Voters in 27 of the 58 counties had the option to vote early in person from October 29 to November 8.
 According to the California Voter Bill of Rights, people who were already in line by 8:00 pm to vote can cast one, even if it was past the deadline.
 California voters were able to receive information and assistance in 10 languages: English, Spanish, Chinese, Hindi, Japanese, Khmer, Korean, Tagalog, Thai and Vietnamese.

 Several different tabulation systems were used in the election by the state's 58 counties, such as Dominion ImageCast, Hart Verity, and ES&S EVS.
 Los Angeles County used its own publicly-owned system, VSAP, for tabulation.

 Results

 For Proposition 1 to pass, it needed approval from a majority of the voters.
-By the time polls closed, about a third of the votes had already been counted from those cast in early voting and showing Yes votes outnumbering No about two votes to one.
+By the time polls closed, about a third of the votes had already been counted from those cast in early voting and showed Yes votes outnumbering No about two votes to one.
 On the night of the election, multiple news outlets called the results in favor of the Yes vote, with NBC News doing so at 8:40 pm PST, ABC News by 8:50 pm, and the Associated Press at 10:38 pm.
 CNN made the same projection at 2:18 am on November 9.
 Secretary of State Shirley Weber certified the election on December 16, affirming the passage of Proposition 1.
 With the ballot measure passing, it entered into effect on December 21.